 What to feed and how much?

-The following factors should be considered before feeding; the size, body weight, breed, health status, temperament, age, and workload being done.
+The following factors should be considered before feeding: size, body weight, breed, health status, temperament, age, and workload.

-High fibre, low sugar forage is an essential part of your horse’s diet for both their physical and psychological needs.
-It provides the necessary nutrients to keep them in good condition and provides warmth in the winter months but also aids their mental state as it can replicate their natural behaviours of roaming and foraging.
+High-fibre, low-sugar forage is an essential part of your horse’s diet for both their physical and psychological needs.
+It provides the necessary nutrients to keep them in good condition and provides warmth in the winter months.
+It aids their mental state, replicating their natural behaviours of roaming and foraging.

 Concentrates, which are fed as grains and pellets, can be considered if your horse is in hard work, underweight, aged or is breeding stock.
-There are many concentrate feeds on the market with varying nutritional values; we advise you to discuss the requirements with an equine nutritionist as incorrect feeding can cause health and behaviour issues.
+There are many concentrate feeds on the market with varying nutritional values; we advise you to discuss any requirements with an equine nutritionist as incorrect feeding can cause health and behavioural issues.

 The Equine Digestive System and how it works